nibrassajjad/Company-Brochure-using-LLM-and-web-scraping/README.md

 - Python 3.x
 - Required Python libraries: beautifulsoup4 ollama

-You can experiment with other LLM models than using Ollama (e.g. GPT-4).
+You can experiment with other LLM models instead of using Ollama (e.g. GPT-4).
 For quick guide on how to load models using API key refer to **Step 4b** of my code in: https://github.com/nibrassajjad/Webpage-Descriptor-using-LLM/blob/main/Webpage%20Descriptor.ipynb

 # Limitations